tesfayeleni/HydraAI/README.md

 HydraAI uses synthetic features based on the Net3 water network model.
 Raw training data is not included for privacy and simplicity, but the app uses these features to make predictions.

-Features used in training which are the columns of hte features.csv file are"
+Features used in training which are the columns of the features.csv file are"
 - node: Node identifier
 - rolling_mean: Mean pressure over past 4 hours
 - rolling_std: Standard deviation of pressure over past 4 hours